-Recycling Ambassadors interacting with a resident during an educational campaign.
+Recycling Ambassadors engage with residents during educational campaigns to build knowledge for residents and capacity of the recycling and reuse workforce.
 Photo courtesy of Butch Gibson.

 Build capacity of the recycling and reuse workforce.

 In addition to improving the recycling infrastructure at public events, the City must also build the appropriate workforce capacity.
 Currently, property managers and event producers are unable to hire skilled services, stalling any progress made in public-event recycling.
 We have also learned that we can increase the capacity of residents in priority communities to embrace recycling if we combine it with an employment opportunity.
 By training and employing residents in priority communities to provide these services, the City can both provide jobs and expand the reach of residential recycling.